Migrating from using Excel

 To design an application or a service, some kind of (requirement) specification must be made.
 It is quite common for a specification to be written as a separate document or better yet, composed of some kind of requirements such as use cases, user stories or business requirements in a separate requirement management system.

 When the application is implemented there must be a way to verify that the implementation works in a way designed.
 The specification is used to design a test plan which typically consists of test cases and steps to execute during the testing.
-These steps are often described in a spreadsheet which makes up the test plan for the testing.
+These steps are often described in a spreadsheet that makes up the test plan for the testing.

 In addition, the results of the testing must be tracked and reported somehow.
-Typically the spreadsheet based test plan is written in a way that it can be copied and filled out to form a test report of the testing.
+Typically the spreadsheet-based test plan is written in a way that it can be copied and filled out to form a test report of the testing.

 A person responsible for managing the testing, Test Manager in the diagram above, then familiarizes him/herself of the specification and writes down how the application should be tested to verify that it works in a way the specification describes.
-A spreadsheet based test plan is written, stored somewhere and delivered for the testers doing the actual testing.
+A spreadsheet-based test plan is written, stored somewhere and delivered for the testers doing the actual testing.

-When a tester is going thru the steps and testing the application he/she copies and fills out the test report as a spreadsheet document.
+When a tester is going through the steps and testing the application he/she copies and fills out the test report as a spreadsheet document.
 The results of the tests are filled up and comments about the defects encountered are written down.

-During the testing round it is quite common to encounter issues, such as defects.
+During the testing round, it is quite common to encounter issues, such as defects.
 These should be fixed and the tester goes on and sends the test report to the developers responsible for fixing the issues.
 As the issues are resolved the developer informs the manager.
 Fixed issues should be re-tested so the process is cyclic in a way so that the test plan (and possibly the specification) is updated and new re-testing round is done.

 There are variations to this of course.
-But typically, a some kind of test plan is written as a spreadsheet, stored somewhere and used as a reporting template for interested parties.
+But typically, some kind of test plan is written as a spreadsheet, stored somewhere and used as a reporting template for interested parties.

 The scenario above poses some challenges which are often accentuated with the size of the project.